Bozar/OneMoreLevel/user/doc/frog.md

 ## Five Waves of Frogs

 Frogs emerge in five waves.
 There is a counter in the bottom right corner of the map which shows the current wave number.
-The counter acts as a swamp grid.
+The counter acts as a land grid and it cannot be submerged.

-Wave 0.
+Wave 1.
 This is the initial wave.
 There are 8 frog knights.
-When 4 of them disappear due to being hit, enter wave 1.
+When 4 of them disappear due to being hit, enter wave 2.

-Wave 1.
+Wave 2.
 Some land is submerged by swamp.
 The remaining frog knights disappear.
 Princess appears the first time.
-Hit the princess to enter wave 2.
+Hit the princess to enter wave 3.

-Wave 2.
+Wave 3.
 Once again there are 8 knights.
-Hit 4 of them to enter wave 3.
+Hit 4 of them to enter wave 4.

-Wave 3.
+Wave 4.
 More land is submerged.
 The princess reappears.
-Hit the remaining 4 knights to enter wave 4.
+Hit the remaining 4 knights to enter wave 5.
 If you hit the princess when there are still knights in the dungeon, she reappears somewhere close to PC.

-Wave 4.
+Wave 5.
+This is the final wave.
 Hit the frog princess to beat the game.